lcrojano/lcrojano_vault/2. Areas/06 💟 Health/06 💟 Health.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] When something is important enough, you do it even if the odds are not in your favor.
+> [!quote] We are stuck with technology when what we really want is just stuff that works.
-> — Elon Musk
+> — Douglas Adams